inveniosoftware/docs-invenio-rdm/docs/develop/architecture/communities.md

 **Visibility cannot be changed to public by managers/owners**

-To allow owners/managers to manage how the community looks, they can decide to hide certain members from a community.
+To allow owners/managers to manage how the community looks they can decide to hide certain members from a community.

 **Users can leave a community**